 So, it seems we are destined to follow Nature’s path to the bitter end.
 What are the likely outcomes of this?

 War, famine, water shortages, global warming catastrophes, leading to the breakdown of all major communities, loss of central services and production.

 Mega death with a twist

-As above – with a select few who see this coming create a new world order, forcing the surviving local population into serving them.
+As above – with a select few who see this coming create a new world (super-human) order, forcing the surviving local population into serving them.

 Global population reduction

 Leading to much reduced cities and a population size that suits the available food and other resources.
 Many parts of the world uninhabitable due to climate changes.
 The majority of the human race muddles through, just.
 Years of difficulty while attempts are made to gain some sort of global order.
 Meanwhile, most people suffer from shortages, breakdown of central services with marshal law often being the necessary to hold on to any sort of societal structure.

 Forced realignment of populations